MTry/homebridge-smart-irrigation/README.md

 | `altitude` | Enter the altitude in meters | `0` |
 |
 ## Email Notification Settings
+Currently this supports basic authentication.
+If using Gmail, you will need to go to the security settings to enable less secure app access. *It miight be best to create a specific ID for this purpose to avoid security risks to your main account!*

 | Key | Description | Default |
 | --- | --- | --- |